Geonovum/KP-APIs/API-strategie-extensies/ext-beveiliging.md

 Note that, although listed separately, the abovementioned methods for End-User authentication also require Client authentication.

-Also note that Client authentication using HTTP Basic authentication or communicating client credentials in the request body are not recommended and therefore not listed as options below.
+Also note that Client authentication using HTTP Basic authentication or communicating client credentials in the request body are prone to credential theft and therefore not recommended and not listed as options below.

-**Mutually authenticated TLS (MTLS)**
+**Mutual TLS authentication (mTLS)**
+Mutual TLS authentication is a feature of TLS with which the Client authenticates itself to the Server using its X.509 certificate. mTLS provides a strong Client authentication for server-based Clients and cannot be used with Native or User-Agent-based Clients that are not backed with a server.

+In contexts where Dutch (semi) governmental organisations are involved, the X.509 certificate used for Client authentication must be a PKIOverheid certificate.
+These are x509 certificates derived from a root certificate owned by the Dutch Government. for more information on PKIOverheid see https://www.logius.nl/diensten/pkioverheid.

+In the API context, only Server or Services certificates should be used as these include an OIN/HRN for identification; Extended Validation certificates (as used for websites) do not include this identifier and are therefore not suitable to use with APIs.

 **Private key JWT**

-**PKIOverheid**
-These are x509 certificates derived from a root certificate owned by the Dutch Government. for more information on PKIOverheid see https://www.logius.nl/diensten/pkioverheid
-In the API context use only server or services certificates that include an OIN/HRN for identification.
-Extended validation certificates (as used for websites) do not include this identifier and are therefor not suitable for use with APIs.

-**Out of band**
-When distributing API tokens to users an out of band authentication method can be used.
-Common methods include an API store where a user logs in and is able to acquire an API key.
-In this case the login method is the out-of-band authentication method used for accesing an API.

-**OAuth - Client Credentials grant**
-This is a standard for authorisation not authentication yet in some cases its use for machine to machine authentication can be appropriate.
-The client credentials authorization grant to be specific ...... (further elaboration needed)
+With Private key JWT authentication, the Client registers a public key with the Server and accompanies every API request with a JWT signed using this key.
+This Client Authentication method is part of the OAuth 2.0 and OpenID Connect standards for Clients authenticating to the token endpoint, but the use of Private key JWT Client authentication is not limited to these Use Cases.

+This authentication method may be used with Clients that are able to securely store private keys and sign JWTs with this key.

+In contexts where Dutch (semi) governmental organisations are involved, the certificate used for signing the Private key JWTs must be a PKIOverheid certificate.

+**Client Credentials using OAuth 2.0**
+In Use Cases where the Client is solely accessing API resources on behalf of itself, without requiring an End-User context, Client authentication using the OAuth 2.0 Client Credentials grant type can be appropriate.
+In such cases, the Server securely communicates Client credentials to the Client upon registration (e.g. via an API Developer portal) and the Client uses these credentials to obtain an Access Token from the Identity provider.

+**Client authentication and Public clients**
+In Use Cases that involve Native and User-Agent based Clients, strong Client authentication is generally not possible.
+Whereas it may be possible for individual Clients to implement a decent means of Client authentication (e.g. by using the Web Crypto API in User-Agent based Clients), the Server cannot make any assumptions about the confidentiality of credentials exchanged with such Clients.

+When dealing with Use Cases involving Native and User-Agent based Clients, the policies and standards described in [Section 4.4](#security-for-webbrowser-api-clients) should be followed, as well as best practices [[OAuth2.Browser-Based-Apps]] and [[RFC8252]], which are defined for use with OAuth but may be applicable for API communication in general.

 ### Authorisation
 A RESTful API should not maintain the state at the server.
 The authentication and authorisation of a request cannot depend on sessions.
 Instead, a token has to be sent for each request.
 Token based authorization is recommended.